CS230 • Adversarial Attacks and Defenses

 -

-Beyond classification: Modern attacks extend to object detection, segmentation, multimodal models (vision-language systems like CLIP), and diffusion models (Wei et al., 2022).
-These show that adversarial vulnerability is not limited to classifiers but is pervasive across AI modalities.
+- Modern attacks extend beyond classification to object detection, segmentation, multimodal models (vision-language systems like CLIP), and diffusion models (Wei et al., 2022).
+These results show that adversarial vulnerability is not an artifact of classifiers alone but is instead a pervasive property of high-dimensional learning systems.

 Ensuring Natural-Looking Perturbations